JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_05.md

 > “Already does the spirit of the Father in heaven indwell you.
 If you would be led by this spirit from above, very soon would you begin to see with the eyes of the spirit, and then by the wholehearted choice of spirit guidance would you be born of the spirit since your only purpose in living would be to do the will of your Father who is in heaven.
 And so finding yourself born of the spirit and happily in the kingdom of God, you would begin to bear in your daily life the abundant fruits of the spirit.”
 >
 > Nicodemus was thoroughly sincere.
 He was deeply impressed but went away bewildered.
 Nicodemus was accomplished in self-development, in self-restraint, and even in high moral qualities.
-He was refined, egoistic, and altruistic; but **he did not know how to *submit* his will to the will of the divine Father as a little child is willing to submit to the guidance and leading of a wise and loving earthly father, thereby becoming in reality a son of God, a progressive heir of the eternal kingdom**. ([UB 142:6.7-8](/en/The_Urantia_Book/142#p6_7))
+He was refined, egoistic, and altruistic; but **he did not know how to *submit* his will to the will of the divine Father as a little child is willing to submit to the guidance and leading of a wise and loving earthly father, thereby becoming in reality a son of God, a progressive heir of the eternal kingdom**. (<a id="a55_501"></a>[UB 142:6.7-8](/en/The_Urantia_Book/142#p6_7))

 This radical change that implies submitting our will to a greater instance (stubborn reality forcefully shows us) is usually promoted by experiences of **suffering**; these are the ones that **most promote** awareness and spiritual evolution.
 This is so because of the upheavals (sometimes authentic seismic movements) that they make us experience.
 These removals have the virtue of taking us out of our comfort zone, from sterile distraction, from attachment to material comfort.